natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Sea%20Vixen%20F.A.W.%20Mk.2.md

 Remember to actively use your radar lock, the Sea Vixen's radar lock is superior to even some top-tier aircraft and allows you to get a missile lock without needing to have your aircraft's nose pointed at the target.
 It can also help you acquire a lock more easily on turning aircraft and it is generally good practice to radar lock any target you are going after.

 ;Enemies worth noting:

 MiG-19s and F-104s in particular need to be looked out for as they are common and among the very few aircraft able to catch up to the Sea Vixen.
 In a downtier, A-4Es are the primary target that should be avoided, as they possess flares.

 ;Strategies for specific aircraft:

 * [[F-104 (Family)|F-104 ''Starfighter'']]: In uptiers, the most common aircraft you will face is the F-104s.
 Unfortunately, you will see very few bombers in these cases, so you will most likely have to deal with them one way or another.
-** First, try to identify them, ideally, you want to engage [[F-104A]]s and not [[F-104C]]s, as the F-104C gets flares.
-From there, your ideal engagement is intercepting an F-104 that is diving on another target (or just cruising) from the sides, the Sea Vixen has great manoeuvrability and can easily get on an aircraft's tail.
+** Your ideal engagement is intercepting an F-104 that is diving on another target (or just cruising) from the sides, the Sea Vixen has great manoeuvrability and can easily get on an aircraft's tail.
 When you are on the tail of a F-104, quickly judge its speed, if it is going near your top speed, your desired missile launch range is within 1.5km; Red Tops have subpar burn time and cannot catch up if launched from any further.
 ** If the target F-104 tries to dogfight you, quickly check your surroundings, if there are no other hostile aircraft in sight, feel free to respond in kind.
 The Sea Vixen is far more manoeuvrable than the F-104, you have the upper hand.

 * [[A-4 (Family)|A-4 ''Skyhawk'']]: The strategy against A-4s is generally just brute force.
 You can get on their tail and pressure them, you are both faster and more manoeuvrable so you can afford a protracted fight (given there are no other hostiles in the vicinity).